dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`countingdown.py`
 -----------------------

-Write a program in Python to input a number from the user and then print all the numbers from this down to zero.
+Write a program to input a number from the user and then print all the numbers from this down to zero.
 Make sure the number is positive!

 For example: